ThDiamant/FitbitAPI/report.md

 First of all you have to [create a Fitbit account](https://accounts.fitbit.com/signup?targetUrl=https%3A%2F%2Fwww.fitbit.com%2Flogin%2Ftransferpage%3Fredirect%3Dhttps%253A%252F%252Fwww.fitbit.com&emailSubscribe=false&lcl=en_EU), which is very straightforward.
 The second and very important step is to register your application.
 To do that, click [here](https://accounts.fitbit.com/signup?targetUrl=https%3A%2F%2Fwww.fitbit.com%2Flogin%2Ftransferpage%3Fredirect%3Dhttps%253A%252F%252Fwww.fitbit.com&emailSubscribe=false&lcl=en_EU), and then from the top right select Manage>Register An App.
 In this step, there are two things we have to take care of:

 1. Make sure to select "Personal" in the OAuth 2.0 Application Type.
-This will give you acces to the "intrday" API endpoints, which basically contain more fine-grained time series on different topics.
-As an example, instead of getting the time serries which contains just the overall nuber of steps for each day, you will be able to access the time series representing the number of steps per second or 15 seconds for each day.
+This will give you access to the "intraday" API endpoints, which basically contain more fine-grained time series on different topics.
+As an example, instead of getting the time serries which contains just the overall number of steps for each day, you will be able to access the time series representing the number of steps per second or 15 seconds for each day.
 This can be interesting for a number of reasons that we will cover later.

 2. In the callback URL, use http://127.0.0.1:8080/ (i.e. localhost).
 This is important especially if you want to use the python-fitbit module for your API requests, since it is hardcoded in the module itself.